SteveKCheng/Mallard/README.md

     - If you do not use unsafe code, then even improper use of the public API should not crash the .NET run-time
     - ``ref struct`` is used to carefully control lifetime so user sees no dangling pointers to DuckDB native objects
   - [X] Design minimizes unnecessary GC allocations
+  - [X] Tested on Windows and Linux.
+(The .NET library makes no Windows- or Linux-specific assumptions and should be portable to all the desktop platforms supported by .NET.)

 ## Major features missing